vadimcn/codelldb/README.md

 [View this readme on GitHub](https://github.com/vadimcn/vscode-lldb/blob/0.4.0/README.md) (working hyperlinks!)

 # Features
-- Supports Linux, macOS and Windows.
+- Supports Linux, macOS and Windows (with caveats - see below).
 - Launch processes with configurable stdio redirection.
 - Attach to processes by pid or by name.
 - Scripted custom launch for ultimate flexibility.